EnvoProv/EnvoProv/BOT.md

  [E2] User account doesn’t have enough resources to provision VMs. <br>
  [E3] Deployment failed.
 Cleans modified VMs and tries to redeploy. <br>

 ##2.
-User requests the number of VMs required for the deployment of the environment.
+User requests a Stack on Multiple VMs(cluster) on a Selected Cloud provider.

 1. **Preconditions**
 User must possess the credentials of cloud service provider - AWS, DO etc.